-- You may qualify for first-time homebuyer tax credits – From time to time, the federal government, your state and even your city housing agencies offer tax credit for first-time home buyers.
-Be sure to ask what’s available to you now-and whether you qualify for the thousands of dollars that are available every year.
+From time to time, the federal government, your state and even your city housing agencies offer tax credit for first-time home buyers.
+Be sure to ask what’s available to you now — and whether you qualify for one of these programs.

-- Consider a 25-year Fixed Rate Mortgage Instead – Has anyone ever mentioned that you can save tens of thousands of dollars by applying for a 25-year instead of a 30-year fixed rate mortgage?
+you can save tens of thousands of dollars in interest payments by applying for a 25-year instead of a 30-year fixed rate mortgage.
 Even if you plan to only live in your home 5 years, you still save a couple of thousand dollars in interest-and MORE of your monthly payment goes towards paying off your principal balance.

-- Plan ahead to be in the best financial position before you buy – Time works in our favor for this, as credit scores make a big difference on mortgage rates.
-If for some reason you can’t be approved for a mortgage loan today, I can show you how you can get approved a year from now – maybe even sooner.
-Don’t give up.
-I’m with you every step of the way.
+Time works in your favor for this, as credit scores make a big difference on mortgage rates.
+If for some reason you can’t be approved for a mortgage loan today, we can show you how you can get approved a year from now – maybe even sooner.
+Don’t give up!
+We’ll be with you every step of the way.

-- Let me recommend a real estate agent – There is a fairly new type of real estate agent that works only for you-and not the seller.
-They call themselves Buyers Agents.
-No, you don’t have to pay them a commission.
-I can recommend a Buyers Agent Realtor®, one that I know who will truly have your best interest at heart.
+There is a type of real estate agent that works only for you — and not the seller.
+They are called Buyer’s Agents.
+You don’t have to pay them a commission (they are paid by the seller when the transaction closes).
+We can recommend a Buyer’s Agent Realtor®, one that we know personally, and who will truly have your best interest at heart.

-The best thing is having the peace of mind that you can be approved for a mortgage, save yourself a lot of money and buy your first home.
+- The best thing is having the peace of mind that comes from knowing you can be approved for a mortgage, save yourself a lot of money, and buy your first home.